 At BID Needham, the Clinical Nurse Advancement Program provides an opportunity for qualified clinical nurses who practice at the level of proficiency and beyond to apply for advancement to Clinical Nurse III.

-This packet was developed for the purpose of describing the clinical advancement process at BID–Needham and providing guidance to nurses who seek advancement.
-You are encouraged to contact Heidi Alpert, RN, Chair of the Clinical Nurse Advancement Review Board or any other members of the Review Board for additional information and guidance throughout the advancement process.
-Below is a list of the topics addressed in this packet.
+You are encouraged to contact Heidi Alpert, RN, Chair of the Clinical Nurse Advancement Review Board, or any other members of the Review Board for additional information and guidance throughout the advancement process.
+Below is a list of the topics addressed in this section of the website.